 It stars Leonardo DiCaprio as a working class scumbag and Kate Winslet as a young woman ensnared in the horrors of wealth.
 The former lives an unrealistically free and adventurous life, whereas Winslet is miserable due to her doting psychopath fiancé (Billy Zane wearing an excellent wig).

-The budding romance hits a peak when the two share a groping session at the front of the Titanic, with the nausea level hitting 10/10 as Rose starts hallucinating about her powers of flight.
-But what if things had been a touch different?
+The budding romance hits a peak when the two share a groping session at the front of the Titanic.
+With the nausea level hitting 10/10 as Rose starts hallucinating about her powers of flight… we must wonder about what if their lines went a bit awry?

 I’m flying… Jack!